eduvpn/python-eduvpn-client/doc/introduction.rst

 Source code
 -----------

-Development of this project takes place on `github <https://github.com/gijzelaerr/python-eduvpn-client>`_.
+Development of this project takes place on `github <https://github.com/eduvpn/python-eduvpn-client>`_.
 You can find the source code and all releases there.

 Contributing
 ============

 Contributions are more than welcome!
 If you experience any problems let us know in the bug tracker.
 We accept patches in the form of github pull requests.
-Please make sure your code works with python 2 and python3, and is pep8 compatible.
+Please make sure your code works with python3 and is pep8 compatible.
-Also make sure the test suit actually passes all tests.
+Also make sure the test suite actually passes all tests.